pramodh-v/ipp-hackathon/README.md

-<h1 align="center">CHATTER</h1>
+<h1 align="center">connect</h1>
 <div align="center">
-Welcome to Chatter, a social media application that allows users to connect and interact with each other in real-time.
+Welcome to connect, a social media application that allows users to connect and interact with each other in real-time.

 </div> <br>